P: ISSN No. 0976-8602 RNI No. UPENG/2012/42622 VOL.- XI , ISSUE- II April - 2022

 The fresh waterbodies of tropical and sub-tropical regions like India are characterised by large seasonal fluctuations in water level which has been recognised as a component of the normal environment for the vegetation adapted to such habitats (Gopal, 1986).
 Numerous small and large, natural, and man-made water bodies experience both hydrosere and xerosere operating in the same area at different times of the year (Misra, 1946).
 However, in waterbodies of arid and semi-arid regions of Rajasthan, such a dynamic series in communal units is clearly demarcated due to very low precipitation largely confined to rainy season and extremely high temperatures.
 These waterbodies are characterised by low water level during peak summers and excessive phytoplankton and macrophyte production throughout the year.

-Aim of study The objectives of this study were to determine the decay rates and nutrient release potential of dominant macrophytes of the Lake Anasagar, a shallow urban fresh waterbody of Ajmer, Rajasthan.
+The objectives of this study were to determine the decay rates and nutrient release potential of dominant macrophytes of the Lake Anasagar, a shallow urban fresh waterbody of Ajmer, Rajasthan.

 Review of Literature